How to Reduce Extreme Hard Water (Level D)

 - Water Heaters: A 1/4 inch of scale buildup can increase energy costs by up to 40%.

-- Skin Pathology: Hard water minerals react with soap to create a film (scum) that clogs pores and exacerbates eczema.
+- Skin feel and soap performance: Hard water minerals react with soap to create a film that can make skin feel dry or tight.

 - Appliance Failure: Dishwashers and washing machines in Category D areas fail 3-5 years earlier than average.